almende/vis/README.md

 - Network.
 Display a network (force directed graph) with nodes and edges.
 - Timeline.
 Display different types of data on a timeline.

-The vis.js library is developed by [Almende B.V](http://almende.com).
+The vis.js library was initially developed by [Almende B.V](http://almende.com).

 ## Install